 Hello subscriber 🙂 It’s Vlad from Vavoza.

-It’s been a while since I sent out a newsletter, I hope you’re doing great and your business is booming and your marketing campaigns are running smoothly like melted butter!
+It’s been a while since I sent out a newsletter.
+I hope you’re doing great, your business is booming, and your marketing campaigns are running smoothly like melted butter!

-In today’s edition of the Vavoza newsletter, I’ll share with you one of the most important optimizations you can do to scale your marketing campaigns and, as a result, take your business to the next level.
+In today’s edition of Vavoza Insider, I’ll share with you one of the most important optimizations you can do to scale your marketing campaigns and, as a result, take your business to the next level.